hackclub/hackclub/workshops/synth/README.md

 }
 ```

 Notice that this one looks a lot like `down`.
 It gets the X position of the pointer, and sets the label text to match the pitch.
-The only difference is that it calls `synth.setNote(x)` instead of `synth.triggerAttack(x)`, since we're just changing the pitch—not starting a new one.
+The only difference is that it calls `synth.setNote(x)` instead of `synth.triggerAttack(x)`, since we're just _changing_ the pitch—not starting a new note.

 Like `up` and `down`, we also need a listener for `move`: